NishuMehta/Airbnb-Market-Analysis/README.md

 ## What I Learned
 - Performing deep exploratory analysis on location-based datasets
 - Identifying key pricing and availability patterns in Airbnb listings
-- Using Tableau for building spatial and categorical dashboards
+- Using Power BI for building spatial and categorical dashboards
 - Structuring end-to-end data projects professionally

 ---